-Because it works.
-It's time-tested.
+Because it works, it's time-tested.
 And best of all?

 It's easy to master.

-We've posted a host of comprehensive screenwriting tips, particularly how to write internal and external conflict to make your plot dynamic or how to sell a screenplay once you've finished the challenging writing process.
+We've posted a host of comprehensive screenwriting tips, mainly how to write internal and external conflict to make your plot dynamic or how to sell a screenplay once you've finished the challenging writing process.

 But THIS post on how to utilize and master the three-act structure is the key to a reliable foundation for your storytelling process.

-Today we’ll take a look at three-act structure and go over what to expect from act one, act two, and act three.
+Today we’ll take a look at a three-act structure and go over what to expect from act one, act two, and act three.
 We’ll also give examples of AND provide a checklist for each act so you can tell if your story is on track.

 Okay, let’s fade in...

-What Is Three Act Structure?
+What is Three Act Structure?

 The definition of three-act structure is a narrative model that divides a plot up into three sections.